Taguatinga, Federal District: Etymology

 The suffix "-tinga" means "white" in Tupi.
 The prefix "ta'wa-", on the other hand, is quite controversial.

 At first, "ta'wa" was translated as "bird", and "ta'wa'tinga" would mean "white bird".
 The Centro de Ensino Médio Ave Branca (CEMAB) has this name for this reason, and also for this reason a bird is part of the Taguatinga Flag, which was inspired by the poem Ta'Wa'Tiga by Antonio Garcia Muralha.
 Indeed, the scott hawk - predominantly white - is very common in the region, although there is no record of the animal being known as "Taguatinga".

 But Taguá, a kind of yellowish or red clay, comes from the Tupi word "ta'wa" (which may also have originated the word "taba", indigenous house).
 Thus, "ta'wa" means "clay", and "ta'wa'tinga" would mean "white clay" a geological occurrence that is found in the region, especially near the Taguatinga Stream and the Cortado Stream.

 Geography

 Climate

-The climate of Taguatinga is tropical (Aw in the Koppen Classification), with a humid summer and a dry winter.
+The climate of Taguatinga is tropical (Aw in the Köppen Classification), with a humid summer and a dry winter.